adbhutrai/linuxCommands/minishift.md

+To setup minishift on windows using gitbash directory

+Create environment variable MINISHIFT_HOME with directory of your minishift.
+Add this environment varibale to Users Path variable as below:

+Path = %Path%;%MINISHIFT_HOME%\;

 > Run following command to run minishift in Windows Virtual Box after downloading from https://github.com/minishift/minishift/releases/latest and extracting in the C:\minishift directory.
 > Then add this folder to PATH environment variable.
 Then use following command to set up VirtualBox as default driver https://docs.openshift.org/latest/minishift/using/basic-usage.html